deepskystacker/DSS/Installers/README.txt

 34. Bug fix: Selecting/Deselecting "Create a calibrated file for each light frame" should also Enable/Disable "Save a debayered image..."

+35. Bug fix: Unable to cancel Registering or Stacking because the ProgressDlg was disabled (it had the wrong parent).

 Welcome to DeepSkyStacker 5.1.3
 ===============================